QW1CKS/betanet-linter/github-action/README.md

 1. Copy `betanet-compliance.yml` to your repository's `.github/workflows/` directory
 2. The workflow will automatically run on pushes, pull requests, and daily schedules
 3. It will find and check all executable binaries in your repository.
-Use `--format` to control SBOM format when `--sbom` is enabled (legacy `--sbom-format` is deprecated).
+Use `--format` to control SBOM format when `--sbom` is enabled.
+The legacy `--sbom-format` flag is deprecated and will emit a warning; migrate all workflows to use `--format`.

 ### Option 2: Using the reusable workflow